tytydraco/yessleep/out/My_apartments_maintenance_portal_keeps_marking_my_requests_Resident_Unavailable_for_Entry_I_have_not_left_my_apartment_in_six_days.md

 The flies had started up a kind of residency on the wall above my couch by then, gathered into a loose, shifting smear that never quite committed to a shape.
 I'll admit it, some small hopeful part of me kept waiting for them to spell something out.
 Maybe *redrum*.
 At least then I'd have instructions.
 They never did.
 They just sat there being a stain with wings, and that was worse than if they'd left me a note.

-My skin had started doing this thing I don't have a great word for.
-It wasn’t dry, nor oily, it was slippery, almost, in a way that made my own hands feel unfamiliar when I rubbed them together.
-A scratch on my forearm, from God knows what, didn't well up red the way a scratch is supposed to.
-It just sat there, pale around the edges.

-I was cold.
-The whole time.
-Every single hour, no matter what the thermostat said.

 Tonight there were voices in the hallway below mine.
 Heavy footsteps.
 A radio cutting in and out, static then a voice then static.
 Somebody said a unit number, and it took me a half second longer than it should've to realize the number was mine.

 I stood up too fast and had to grab the wall.
 The room tipped, then righted itself slow, like water finding its level.
 The smell was everywhere now, sweet and thick.
 I'd stopped really smelling it days back.
 I only knew it was bad by the way the air seemed to bend in front of it, the way blacktop shimmers in August.